liefery-it-legacy/blog/_posts/2018-02-07-how-we-do-code-review.md

 So you decided to review a pull request, you have the code diff right in front of you, what do you do now?
 I have an informal list of steps in my mind that I follow every time I perform a code review.
-I'll try to write it down for you now.
+I'll write it down for you now.

-1. Read the associated issue / ticket first.
+1. **Read the associated issue / ticket first**.
 You need to have a good understanding of what had to be done before you see how it was done.
 This forces you to think about how you would solve the problem without being biased by the solution in the pull request.
-2. Go through all the changes and try to understand the proposed solution on the high level.
+2. Go through all the changes and try to understand the proposed solution on the **high level**.
 Do you understand how it solves the problem?
 Do you think that it's better, worse or equivalent to what you would do?
 Does it leave the codebase in a better shape than it was before?
-3. Don't leave any comments yet during the first pass.
+3. **Don't leave any comments yet during the first pass**.
 Chances are that your questions will be answered by the code that follows.
-Note down these remarks or create draft comments.
+Instead create draft comments for these remarks.
-4. Go back to the first file and start over.
+4. Go back to the first file and **start over**.
 This time read every single line and focus on individual methods and classes.
-5. Do not leave comments related to the code formatting.
+5. **Do not leave comments related to the code formatting**.
 The code formatting should be enforced by automatic tools (like Rubocop) and having a discussion about it in every pull request is a waste of time.
-6. Think about the readability of the code.
+6. Think about the **readability of the code**.
 Is this method / class easy to read?
 Is it immediately clear what it does?
-Will it benefit from being split into two methods / classes?
+Will it benefit from being split into multiple methods / classes?
 Does it have a good name?
-7. Think about edge cases.
+7. Think about **edge cases**.
 Is it possible that the argument is `nil`?
 Will the code still work when there are no users with the provided email?
 What if the sum of the elements is zero?
-8. Think about your business domain.
+8. Think about your **business domain**.
 Does the language used in the code match the terms that your business specialists use?
 Does the code feel like a natural solution in the context of your business?
-9. Think about the duplication.
+9. Think about the **duplication**.
 Do you already have code that tries to do the same thing?
 Is it the right moment to introduce an abstraction that reduces the duplication?
-10. Think about the security.
+10. Think about the **security**.
 Do we filter the allowed parameters properly?
 Do we scope the available records to the ones associated with the current user?
 Do we sanitize the input?
-11. Think about the performance.
+11. Think about the **performance**.
 Does this action happen in the request life-cycle or in the background job?
 Does it take a long time?
 Can it be moved to the background?
 Does the code produce an efficient SQL query?
-12. Look at the tests.
+12. Look at the **tests**.
 Are there tests for the newly introduced classes and public methods?
 Are changes of behaviour documented by corresponding test cases?
 Does this pull request require higher level integration tests?
-13. Ask questions instead of pointing out mistakes.
+13. **Ask questions instead of pointing out mistakes**.
 It happens to me often that when I confidently say that something is wrong, I missed some important piece of information and it's in fact me who is wrong.
 That's why it is much better to ask questions instead: "why did you decide to implement it like that?" or "don't we have to consider that case when customer is missing here?".
+14. **Be nice**.
+Always assume the best intentions of the person submitting the pull request.
+When describing things to improve, talk about the code ("This code is a bit unclear.
+What do you think about renaming the method?") not about the person ("You failed to communicate your intent here.
+Can you learn how to use better naming conventions?").
-14. Ask questions when you have no experience with certain technologies or techniques.
-When I review a pull request that introduces static typing with Flux, and I've never used Flux before, I have two options: do my own research or ask my colleague to point me to the resources that they know.
+15. **Ask questions when you have no experience with certain technologies** or techniques.
+When I review a pull request that introduces static typing with Flow, and I've never used Flow before, I have two options: do my own research or ask my colleague to point me to the resources that they know.
 Now the chances are that whatever they suggest will be a much better source of knowledge that the thing I can find after 5 minutes of googling.
 That's because they already have this knowledge so they can judge the quality of resources more easily.
 Asking for help doesn't make you a "less credible reviewer".
-15. When you go back and forth in a text discussion without reaching an agreement, switch to an one-on-one, synchronous communication.
+16. When you go back and forth in a text discussion without reaching an agreement, **switch to one-on-one, synchronous communication**.
 It's much more efficient when resolving conflicts.
-Write down the outcome of the discussion as a comment in the pull request for other people reviewing it.
+Write down the outcome of the pairing review as a comment in the pull request for other people reviewing it.

+This is how we do code reviews.
+And how about your company?
+What is your process?
+What are the things that you pay attention to?
+I encourage you to think about it :)